 The first statement of the year is available around mid-July of each year.
-The payment is due by August 10.
+The payment is due by August 12 unless you set up a payment plan.
 Paper bills will not be mailed, but the bill will be posted to the online self-service website that every student has access to.
 If the student wishes their parents to have this information, they may issue them their own log in information through the IT website.
 Students will receive a notification in the mail when the bill is available.

 Do you accept credit cards for payment?

-Cornell will be accepting credit cards beginning July 16.
-Payments may also be mailed or made by cash or check at the Student Accounts Desk.
-Visa cards are not accepted.
+Yes, Cornell College does accept credit card payments when the payments are made on-line.
+Payments may also be mailed or made by cash or check at the Old Sem Information Desk.

 What if I select a payment plan, but then find that I need to change it during the year?

 Please contact the Student Accounts Office at the first sign of trouble with a payment plan.
 We are here to help you and make financing a Cornell education possible; we will work with you to find the best option for you.